 Walnut milk.
-This milk has a strong flavor that some consumers have compared to maple and toasted walnuts, and has a consistency like chocolate milk, Jones says.
+This milk has a strong flavor that some consumers have compared to maple and toasted walnuts, and has a consistency similar to chocolate milk, Jones says.
 One cup of walnut milk contains 120 calories, 11 grams of fat, 3 grams of protein and 1 gram of carbs.
 Walnut milk is a good source of protein, fiber and omega-3 fatty acids.
 On the down side, it’s relatively high in fat and low in calcium.

-Nutrition Facts of Milks
+Milk Nutrition Facts

 More from U.S. News